Graylog2/documentation/README.md

 After the above is done, changes can be made and previewed with the following

 - create git branch for your changes
-- change in the virtual environment
+- change to the virtual environment
 - make the modifications/additions
 - run the build and check for errors
 - push the branch to GitHub and create a pull request

-Now a review of the changes is needed and finally, it will be merged, by the reviewer into the branch/version of the documentation you created the pull request for.
+Now a review of the changes is needed and, finally, it will be merged by the reviewer into the branch/version of the documentation you created the pull request for.
 Should the change be available in other versions of the documentation this should be written in the pull request that the reviewer can push this to the specific versions too.

 ## Building locally